TuxVinyards/qqX/README.md

 - And an updated 'daily-live' synchronizer with new release alerts

-Plus improvements for Linux mint and the now usual collection of fixes for quickget ....
+Plus improvements for Linux mint and the now usual collection of fixes for quickget

+And the 1.12.01 fix for Quickemu Windows Installer issue [#1475](https://github.com/quickemu-project/quickemu/issues/1475)

 More in the [release notes](#release-notes) and wiki pages